Hire in Slovakia

 Personal Income Tax

-Employment income subject to tax includes salaries, bonuses, regular/irregular compensations and most benefits-in-kind.
+Employment income types subject to tax include salaries, bonuses, regular/irregular compensations and most benefits-in-kind.

 |Income Bracket (EUR)||Tax Rate (%)|